-We encourage a go-slow approach so the client can really gain knowledge and feel good about their increasing understanding and involvement.
+We encourage a go-slow approach so the client could be brought into the financial loop, encouraged to gain knowledge and feel good about their increasing understanding and involvement.

 Besides being sensitive to allow them enough time to “own” the new knowledge, some topics are just still too painful for them to tackle, and some days are just too tough for a meeting to take place.
 If a client pushes back on the meeting schedule, downshift as necessary.
 We suggest financial professionals consider using software tools to enhance success in staying on track with planned client tasks so nothing is overlooked.
 These tools can provide flexibility for the timing and sequence of educational meetings or important tasks that must be completed.
 I believe this can add enhance the value provided in the client relationship by customizing the curriculum, especially for a spouse who has been out of the financial loop.
 Using such software, various action item schedules could be designed with the specific needs of a widow, divorcee or any unique client group in mind.

 While we are diligent in getting the tasks completed, as professionals we need to be sensitive to the softer side of financial learning; with the goal being to help our clients to be more empowered.
 As such, the timetable can be more relaxed with no need to wrap everything up by a certain date.